Sankha798/jenkins-boshrelease/README.md

     ├── packages                               # packages contain information about how to generate the binaries for the job │   └── jenkins
     │       ├── packaging
-    │       ├── pre_packaging                  # usage is NOT recommended
     │       └── spec                           # the spec file states: the package name, the package’s dependencies, │                                          #   the location where BOSH can find the binaries and other files that the package needs at compile time
     └── src